cloudmesh-community/book/chapters/linux/linux.md

 linux shell and not just a GUI.
 Randomly we picked the first one that came up with a google query.
-This is not an endorsement for the material we point to, but could be a worth while read for someone that has no experience in Shell programming:
+This is not an endorsement for the material we point to, but could be a worth while read for someone that has no experience in Shell programming [@www-learning-shell]:

 <http://linuxcommand.org/lc3_learning_the_shell.php>

 Certainly you are welcome to use other resources that may suite you best.
-We will however summarize in table form a number of useful commands that you may als find even as a RefCard.
+We will however summarize in table form a number of useful commands that you may als find even as a RefCard [@www-linux-cheatsheet].

 <http://www.cheat-sheets.org/#Linux>